Teddy Dunn

-Edward Wilkes Dunn (born June 19, 1980) is an American lawyer and former actor known for his portrayal of Duncan Kane in the Rob Thomas television series Veronica Mars.
+Edward Wilkes Dunn (born June 19, 1980) is an American lawyer and former actor best known for his portrayal of Duncan Kane in the Rob Thomas television series Veronica Mars.

 Early life and education

-Dunn grew up in Durham, North Carolina.
-He attended Phillips Academy, a preparatory high school in Andover, Massachusetts, and graduated in 1999.
+Dunn was born Edward Wilkes Dunn on June 19, 1980, in Torquay, Victoria, Australia.
+He has a sister, Laura.
+His family moved to Durham, North Carolina where he spent most of his childhood.
+He attended Phillips Academy, a preparatory high school in Andover, Massachusetts, graduating in 1999.
 At Phillips Academy, Dunn became involved in theatre, playing the role of Jerry in Edward Albee's The Zoo Story and the lead character of Alceste in Molière's The Misanthrope, directed by Kevin Heelan.
 Dunn attended Northwestern University, where he studied theatre and political science.
-He earned a Juris Doctor from the Boston College Law School in 2013.
+He graduated cum laude, earning a Juris Doctor, from Boston College Law School in 2013.

 Career

 Acting

-Dunn was cast as a series regular for the first season of Veronica Mars as Duncan Kane, but left halfway through season 2 in the episode "Donut Run."
-He came back for a cameo in the season finale of season 2, "Not Pictured," but did not reprise his role in the third season.
+Dunn was cast as a series regular for the first season of Veronica Mars as Duncan Kane, but left halfway through season 2 in the episode "Donut Run".
+He came back for a cameo in the season finale of season 2, "Not Pictured", but did not reprise his role in the third season.
 He also appeared in the 2004 remake of The Manchurian Candidate.
 The same year, he had a guest appearance on Gilmore Girls.
 He also had a guest appearance on Grey's Anatomy in 2006.
 He appeared in the 2008 film Jumper as Mark Kobold.

 Law

-Dunn practiced law with Walden Macht & Haran LLP, a law firm in New York City from 2018 to 2020.
-Prior to that he was a law clerk to federal district judge William J. Martini of New Jersey, a litigation associate at Dechert LLP, and a legal intern for the International Criminal Tribunal for the former Yugoslavia and the office of the attorney general of Massachusetts.
+Dunn practiced law with Walden Macht & Haran LLP in New York City from 2018 to 2020.
+Prior to that he was a law clerk to federal district judge William J. Martini of New Jersey; served as a litigation associate at Dechert LLP; and was a legal intern for the Office of the Prosecutor for the International Criminal Tribunal for the former Yugoslavia (ICTY) and the office of the attorney general of Massachusetts.
 As of 2020, he is an assistant United States attorney at the District of Columbia United States Attorney's Office.

 Personal life

-He married Kendall Morrison on June 24, 2017.
-They have a son, born in 2019.
+He married Kendall Morrison on June 24, 2017; they have one child.